oaxacaariana/VirtualInterview/docs/routes.md

 4. Optional web research is run.
 5. OpenAI scoring is generated.
 6. Score metadata is persisted.
-7. Results are rendered.
+7. Results are rendered with qualitative fit labels plus rubric-backed strengths and gaps.

 ## High-Level Interview Flow

 1. User selects a resume and enters interview context.
-2. The app loads resume text and prior context.
+2. The app resolves persona, voice, and grading settings, then loads resume text and prior context.
 3. The browser can enable microphone input, camera preview, and optional eye-contact tracking.
+4. The interview opens with a short human intro and begins with easier rapport-building questions.
-4. The app generates interview prompts with OpenAI.
+5. The app generates interview prompts with OpenAI and keeps deeper probing split across smaller sequential turns.
-5. Interviewer replies can be spoken back through the TTS endpoint.
+6. Interviewer replies can be spoken back through the TTS endpoint.
-6. Each turn is persisted.
+7. Each turn is persisted.
-7. Turn reviews are generated asynchronously.
+8. Turn reviews are generated asynchronously.
-8. Final review is generated when the interview is closed.
+9. Final review is generated when the interview is closed, with the rubric favoring relevant, focused answers over unnecessary detail, and incomplete interviews are surfaced separately in the DNF archive.

 ## High-Level Admin Flow